Family, Consumer, and Human Development

-- Selected finalists will be invited to participate in an interview in early March.
+- Selected finalists will be invited to participate in an interview in February.
 The purpose of the interview is to provide an opportunity for candidates and faculty to get to know one another so that each can make informed decisions about the appropriate fit of the program and student.
 Students will then be invited into the program.

 - All finalists must be approved by the Family, Consumer, and Human Development Department's Graduate Admission and Finance Committee.

 - The selected students will be notified as soon as possible following the interviews and will have one week to respond.
 A letter of acceptance is required as well as a telephone call.
 Alternates also will be selected.

 Applications to the Utah State University Graduate School should include all of the following:

 - Completed Graduate School application, including intent portion